 - Adapt your hobbies.
 Has OA in your hands or wrists made it hard for you to continue favorite activities like knitting, crocheting or crafting?
 Ask for help at your local hobby, craft, or fabric store -- often they will have expertise in what kinds of tools and techniques can make these activities easier when you have OA.

 Your doctor will recommend the right pain reliever for your arthritis, but there are pain relief methods you can try at home, too.

 - Get a massage from a certified massage therapist.
 This relaxing treatment may help decrease your pain and stiffness.

 - Use cold packs to decrease the pain and swelling surrounding inflamed joints.
-You can buy them at the drugstore, or just use a bag of frozen veggies!
+You can buy them at the drugstore.

 - Heat can also help with arthritis pain and joint stiffness: try a long soak in a warm tub or a hot shower.

 - Try over-the-counter medications.
 Sometimes a simple over-the-counter anti-inflammatory drug or cream is enough to ease a spasm of pain.
 Be sure to talk with your doctor about all the medications that you take, including supplements.